ArthurianX/angular-translationinput/README.md

 * `something` - Optional.
 Defaults to `10` years.
 You can input a number of years from which you can select or a scope variable with the length you need.
 Mind you, if you put 40 years in a really small container it won't look good.
 This is a TODO.

-A full usage would look like this: `<div tags-categorizer="{model: 'myModel', years: 15, attachTo: '.mySelector', attachNow: triggerAttachment, externalCallback: updateYearSelection, range: false, drag: false}"></div>`
+A full usage would look like this: `<div translation-input="{model: 'myModel', years: 15, attachTo: '.mySelector', attachNow: triggerAttachment, externalCallback: updateYearSelection, range: false, drag: false}"></div>`